-One of the latest advancements at the UnityPoint Health Cedar Rapids Heart & Vascular Institute is the Transcatheter Aortic Valve Replacement.
-This new procedure is offered right here in Cedar Rapids for patients that are high risk or too sick for open-heart surgery.
+UnityPoint Health Cedar Rapids Heart & Vascular Institute offers Transcatheter Aortic Valve Replacement (TAVR).
+This procedure is for patients that are high risk or too sick for open-heart surgery.
 Transcatheter aortic valve replacement, or TAVR is a less invasive procedure that does not require open-heart surgery.
-This procedure involves a multi-disciplinary team of physicians from UnityPoint Clinic Cardiology and Physicians' Clinic of Iowa Surgical Specialists.
+This procedure involves a multi-disciplinary team of physicians from UnityPoint Health Cardiology Clinic and Physicians' Clinic of Iowa Surgical Specialists.

 Risk factors known to influence disease progression of aortic stenosis include lifestyle habits similar to those of coronary artery disease such as hypertension, advanced age, being male, hyperlipidemia, diabetes, smoking, metabolic syndrome, and end-stage kidney disease.

 The first procedures were performed in October 2016.